Branwell Brontë: Death

 Self caricature of Branwell (1847) in bed waiting to die.

-On 24 September 1848, Branwell died at Haworth parsonage, most likely due to tuberculosis aggravated by delirium tremens, alcoholism, and laudanum and opium addiction, despite the fact that his death certificate notes "chronic bronchitis-marasmus" as the cause.
-Elizabeth Gaskell's biography of Charlotte reports an eye-witness account that Branwell, wanting to show the power of the human will, decided to die standing up, "and when the last agony began, he insisted on assuming the position just mentioned."
+On 24 September 1848, Branwell died at Haworth parsonage, most likely due to tuberculosis aggravated by delirium tremens, alcoholism, and opium addiction, although his death certificate notes "chronic bronchitis-marasmus" as the cause.
+Elizabeth Gaskell's biography of Charlotte Brontë recounts an eye-witness report that Branwell, wanting to show the power of the human will, decided to die standing up, "and when the last agony began, he insisted on assuming the position just mentioned."
 On 28 September 1848, he was interred in the family vault.

-Emily Brontë died of tuberculosis on 19 December of that year and Anne Brontë on 29 May 1849 in the coastal resort of Scarborough.
+In a letter, Charlotte writes of his death:I do not weep from a sense of bereavement, but for the wreck of talent, the ruin of promise, the untimely dreary extinction of what might have been a burning and shining light.
+Til the last hour comes we never know how much we can forgive, pity, regret.
+All his vices were and are nothing now.Emily Brontë died of tuberculosis on 19 December of that year and Anne Brontë died on 29 May 1849 in the coastal resort of Scarborough.
 Charlotte, the last living sister, married the Reverend Arthur Bell Nichols, curate of Haworth, in 1854 and died in March 1855, due to complications from pregnancy.

 Cultural references

-Polly Teale wrote a 2005 play entitled Brontë about the three sisters, in which Branwell was portrayed as a drunk and jealous brother due to the growing successes of his sisters.
+Polly Teale wrote a 2005 play entitled Brontë about the three sisters, in which Branwell was portrayed as a drunk and jealous brother, soured by the growing successes of his sisters.

 Blake Morrison wrote the play We are Three Sisters (2011), a re-working of Chekhov's Three Sisters based on the lives of the Brontë sisters and featuring Branwell and Mrs Robinson, which premiered in Halifax on 9 September before touring.

-British novelist Robert Edric wrote Sanctuary (2014), a novel chronicling Branwell's final months, during which family secrets are revealed and he learns about the publication of his sisters' books.
+The British novelist Robert Edric wrote Sanctuary (2014), a novel chronicling Branwell's final months, during which family secrets are revealed and he learns about the publication of his sisters' books.

-Branwell is referenced by the character "Mr Mybug" in Stella Gibbons' 1932 comic novel Cold Comfort Farm.
+Branwell is referenced by the character "Mr Mybug" in Stella Gibbons's 1932 comic novel Cold Comfort Farm.
 In a parody of the "Hampstead intellectual" scene of the time of the book's creation, the Mr Mybug character boasts of working on a biography of Branwell Brontë, his thesis being that Branwell was in fact the real author of the books ascribed to his sisters.

-In Tim Powers' novel My Brother’s Keeper (2023), Branwell is a major character, along with his sister Emily as the protagonist, as well as, to a lesser extent, the rest of the Brontë family.
+In Tim Powers's novel My Brother’s Keeper (2023), Branwell is a major character, along with his sister Emily as the protagonist, as well as, to a lesser extent, the rest of the Brontë family.

 Portrayals

-In the 1946 film Devotion, he was portrayed by Arthur Kennedy.
+In the 1946 film Devotion, Branwell was portrayed by Arthur Kennedy.

 In the 1973 Yorkshire Television series The Brontës of Haworth, written by Christopher Fry, Branwell was played by Michael Kitchen.

 In the film The Brontë Sisters (Les Sœurs Brontë, 1979) he was portrayed by Pascal Greggory.

-He was portrayed by Adam Nagaitis in To Walk Invisible (2016), a BBC drama about the Brontë family.
+Branwell was portrayed by Adam Nagaitis in To Walk Invisible (2016), a BBC drama about the Brontë family.

 In the film Emily (2022) he was portrayed by Fionn Whitehead.